adamgajzlerowicz/webpack_es6_library_starter/README.md

 For any new appliation it is really easy to start with create-react-app.
 Unfortunately it doesn't support creating libraries.
 There are some strongly oppinionated starters, but there aren'a any generic ones with small footprint.

-## Libs used
+## Libraries used

-All of the libs are just devDependencies that are used to make the development easier.
+All used libraries are devDependencies to make the development easier, but they don't affect footprint of your component.

 * webpack dev server for playground
 * babel for building